IBM/Hybrid-Cloud-Applications-and-Services/README.md

 4. After you open the secure gateway client with your Gateway ID and Security Token, if you are doing [Scenario One: Application and Database On-Premise](#scenario-one-enable-your-application-running-on-premise-to-be-accessed-externally-outside-the-corporate-firewall-and-consume-a-public-cloud-service), run `acl allow 127.0.0.1:9443` on your secure gateway client to enable access to your application server.
 If you are doing [Scenario Two: Application on Public Cloud and Database On-Premise](#scenario-two-enable-your-application-on-public-cloud-to-connect-to-on-premise-database), run `acl allow 127.0.0.1:5984` to enable access to your database.

-5. Create the destination for gateway.
+5. Now go back to your bluemix's secure gateway page and create your destination.
 First, select **On-Premises** at Guided Setup and click next.

 	![on-premises](images/on-premises.png)